Manenberg: Early activism in the 1970s and 1980s

-Community activists mobilized residents in Manenberg around housing and living conditions.
+Community activists mobilised residents in Manenberg around housing and living conditions.
 A citizen newspaper (named "Grassroots") was started, forming part of an alternative press movement in the 1980s.
 It was the first of a series of anti-apartheid community newspapers, with a circulation that grew up to 20 000 and covered community issues such as local protests.

 From the national 1976 riots to the meat boycotts of 1981 to the United Democratic Front UDF and Mass Democratic Movement era of the early to late 1980s.
 Manenberg had activists who helped make South Africa ungovernable, many of whom were trained by the African National Congress ANC in the underground movement.
 From the 1970s right through the 1990s, numerous community and civic movements and organisations were established.

 1999 tornado

-On the night of 29 August 1999, a tornado hit the neighborhood, killing five people with wind speeds reaching over 150 km per hour.
+On the night of 29 August 1999, a tornado hit the neighbourhood, killing five people with wind speeds reaching over 150 km per hour.
 Over 220 people were injured and more than 5,000 residents were left homeless with 40 flats being "totally gutted".
 R1 million (roughly equivalent to R2.6 million in 2017) was allocated by City of Cape Town's disaster relief fund for rebuilding.